Back to employers

 - Mechanical and electrical engineering.

-- Repair and maintenance of cars, trucks and heavy goods vehicles.
+- Executing repairs and maintenance for cars, trucks and heavy goods vehicles.

-- Repair and service of bicycles, outdoor power equipment, marine vessels and motorcycles.
+- Repairing and servicing bicycles, outdoor power equipment, marine vessels and motorcycles.

 - Non-car manufacturing.

-As the automotive industry continues to expand and grow with innovations like self-driving cars and electric vehicles, more opportunities are entering the market in terms of the types of jobs and career paths available.
+As the automotive and mechanics industry continues to expand and grow with exciting innovations like self-driving cars and electric vehicles, more opportunities are entering the market.
+In other words, new automotive careers are popping up all the time!

 What You Could Do